jprchlik/sigmoid_selector/docs/overview/index.rst

 which is available at the `github <https://github.com/jprchlik/sigmoid_selector>`_ page for this program suite.
 Note the downloading program, :ref:`get_aia_files_cutout`, will only download files which do not have movies created for them.
 This step was added because JSOC may be a bit touchy from time to time, and you do not want to redownload all 50 flares associated with a particular sigmoid.
 Therefore, I suggest that if downloading fails for any reason to create flare movies, then delete the flare movies that do not contain any observations of the flare (discussed more below).
-Also note, claims to not allow more than 10 connections from a single IP address at a time; however, I can only download 3 flares at a time before JSOC starts refusing my http requests.
+Also note, JSOC claims to not allow more than 10 connections from a single IP address at a time; however, I can only download 3 flares at a time before JSOC starts refusing my http requests.
 This program will not download flares over the limb because rotating a given coordinate over the limb gives the coordinate -9999,-9999, which is meaningless to a JSOC request.
 As such, you may notice the last flare in a few (around 5) sigmoids does not have a movie.